 Here is an edited and condensed transcript from my conversation with Shravan.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+You can listen to the full episode, for free, on Apple Podcasts, Stitcher, Spotify, or wherever you get your podcasts.

 Nathan Thornburgh: Well, fuck, let’s get right into it then.

 Thornburgh: First, let’s have a toast to this drink.